-First, let's talk about the Law Review Honor Code.
 Current Law Review members are bound by an Honor Code and have agreed not to discuss substantive elements of the Writing Competition with 1Ls.
-This is not intended to obfuscate the Writing Competition process.
-It is meant to (1) ensure that prospective staffers have a level playing field when going through the Writing Competition; (2) safeguard our impartiality throughout the process; and (3) prevent the (unintentional) spread of misinformation by directing participant questions to official channels.
+The Honor Code is meant to (1) ensure that prospective staffers are on a level playing field when participating in the Writing Competition; (2) safeguard our impartiality throughout the process; and (3) direct participant questions through official channels to prevent the (unintentional) spread of misinformation.

 The Honor Code functions over two distinct time periods.
-Between now and May 16th, Law Review members can discuss all things journal-work-related, including how much time they spend on Law Review work and what their responsibilities are.
+Between now and May 22nd, Law Review members may discuss all things journal-work-related, including how much time they spend on Law Review work and what their responsibilities are.
 They may not discuss personal strategies for approaching the Writing Competition or substantive information about the Competition.
-After May 16th, Law Review members may encourage 1Ls to participate in the Writing Competition but may not discuss substantive aspects of journal membership.
+After May 22nd, Law Review members may encourage 1Ls to participate in the Writing Competition but may not discuss substantive aspects of journal membership.